Soontao/cds-mysql/docs/MTXS.md

 ## Known Issues

-- cause `cds-mysql` will automatically migrate tenants for non-existed tenant, so the `cds.xt.Tenants` maybe not have all tenants
-- extensibility still not verified
+- extensibility is still not verified